 - The programme included a re-evaluation, including infill drilling, of the North Dune deposit previously explored in 2012/13 and areas to the east.

-- Following granting of this PL in December 2018, the exploration programme is planned to commence in Q1 2019.
+- Following granting of this PL in December 2018, the exploration programme commenced on 1st April 2019 following extensive engagement and consultation with local government authorities and community members.